realworldocaml/book/book/gadts/README.md

 Also, derivers don't always work!
 So, you typically don't have `t_of_sexp` with GADTs, since the result type would need to be wrapped in an existential type.

+### Ideas

+- Controlling memory layout / zero-copy networking.
+Maybe too advanced?
+- Free monads and the like

 ## Detritus